Rhizobium

-Rhizobium is a genus of Gram-negative soil bacteria that fix nitrogen.
+Rhizobium is a genus of Gram-negative soil bacteria that are aerobic, rod-shaped nitrogen fixers.
 Rhizobium species form an endosymbiotic nitrogen-fixing association with roots of (primarily) legumes and other flowering plants.

 The bacteria colonize plant cells to form root nodules, where they convert atmospheric nitrogen into ammonia using the enzyme nitrogenase.
 The ammonia is shared with the host plant in the form of organic nitrogenous compounds such as glutamine or ureides.
 The plant, in turn, provides the bacteria with organic compounds made by photosynthesis.
 This mutually beneficial relationship is true of all of the rhizobia, of which the genus Rhizobium is a typical example.
 Rhizobium is also capable of solubilizing phosphate.

 History

 Martinus Beijerinck was the first to isolate and cultivate a microorganism from the nodules of legumes in 1888.
 He named it Bacillus radicicola, which is now placed in Bergey's Manual of Determinative Bacteriology under the genus Rhizobium.

 Research

-Rhizobium forms a symbiotic relationship with certain plants, such as legumes, fixing nitrogen from the air into ammonia, which acts as a natural fertilizer for the plants.
+Some Rhizobium forms a symbiotic relationship with certain plants, such as legumes, fixing nitrogen from the air into ammonia, which acts as a natural fertilizer for the plants.
 The Agricultural Research Service is conducting research involving the genetic mapping of various rhizobial species with their respective symbiotic plant species, like alfalfa or soybean.
 The goal of this research is to increase the plants' productivity without using fertilizers.

+Rhizobium rhizogenes is a pathogenic species of Rhizobium that causes hairy root disease by injecting a root-inducing T-DNA into the plants.
+It produces industrially-useful hairy root cultures as well as genetically modified plants.

 In molecular biology, Rhizobium has been identified as a contaminant of DNA extraction kit reagents and ultrapure water systems, which may lead to its erroneous appearance in microbiota or metagenomic datasets.
 The presence of nitrogen-fixing bacteria as contaminants may be due to the use of nitrogen gas in ultra-pure water production to inhibit microbial growth in storage tanks.